Down Argentine Way: Production

 The working title of this film was The South American Way.
-Down Argentine Way is considered the first of many Fox films made to implement industry-wide approach to President Franklin D. Roosevelt's "Good Neighbor Policy" toward Latin America.
+Down Argentine Way is considered the first of many Fox films made to implement an industry-wide approach to President Franklin D. Roosevelt's "Good Neighbor Policy" toward Latin America.
 During World War II, the U.S. government developed an administrative agency to encourage good relations with Latin America, as there was growing German influence there.
 The Office of Inter-American Affairs was established to promote this.
 It specifically encouraged the production of "Good Neighbor" films.

 Production of Down Argentine Way preceded the establishment of the Office of Inter-American Affairs, but was likely influenced by Roosevelt administration policy.
 The film was a box-office success, earning $2 million in domestic rentals in 1940.
 Fox continued to support government policy and its own self-interest by making films such as That Night in Rio and Week-End in Havana (both 1941).
 The films were a success in the United States, but failed as propaganda aimed at Latin America because they lacked regional authenticity.

 A big star in her adopted country of Brazil, Carmen Miranda was a singer and dancer known for sex appeal.
 She signed a film contract with Fox in 1940 while she was appearing at a New York club, and Down Argentine Way was her first appearance in an American film.
 Since Miranda could not break her nightclub contract, her numbers for this film were shot in New York, while all other actors were working with director Irving Cummings in Los Angeles.
 Fox, with its revue approach to musicals, cut and pasted Miranda into the film.
 Miranda made several more films for 20th Century Fox, but the studio never was able to take advantage of the Brazilian star's special qualities to fit with American productions.

 The film made Betty Grable, and began the period of her highest profile.
 Grable was cast in the film as a replacement for Alice Faye, who was originally intended for the female lead but became ill.
 Faye appeared in the follow-up films That Night in Rio and Week-End in Havana, which again feature Carmen Miranda.

 The Hollywood Reporter noted that J. Carroll Naish's success in a comedy role in this film prompted Fox to feature him again in That Night in Rio.
 More recent sources, such as film historian W. Lee Cozad, cited the inclusion of actress Elena Verdugo (at age 14) among the cast in a bit part and note that this may have been her first film.

 The movie was filmed in Los Angeles and at nearby Greenfield Ranch in Thousand Oaks, California.